 I believe the older translations like the King James Version are the best Bibles for study.
 I'm concerned that your ministry teaches from newer translations, which are not accurate.
 Why don't you use the KJV Bible?

-Scholars debate whether the additional material in the later manuscripts were "recovered truth" wrongly deleted from the earlier manuscripts or were unauthorized additions made to Scripture at a later date.
-In our view, it is unlikely that later manuscripts "recovered" lost information, and therefore we believe the older manuscripts provide the most accurate possible translation.
-Therefore, VBVMI prefers to teach form Bible translations from Group 2 (e.g., the NASB, HCSB, etc.).
+Supporters of Group 1 translations claim that the additional material found in the later manuscripts are "recovered truth" wrongly deleted from the earlier manuscripts, while supporters of Group 2 translations believe these additions are evidence of copying errors and should be excluded.
+We side with those who believe the older manuscripts provide the most accurate possible translation, which is why we prefer to teach form Bible translations from Group 2 (e.g., the NASB, HCSB, etc.).

 (On the topic of Bible accuracy, you might appreciate the following article we have available on the website.)